 You can also consider indoor venues that are meant to hold intimate weddings such as the Maketto restaurant or Republic Restoratives.
 These wedding venues will feel intimate and cozy while giving you enough space to enjoy celebrating with a small group of guests.

 I feel so strongly about this, no matter how large, small, simple, or extravagant your wedding day may be–you need a wedding planner!
-Don’t just take my word for it, check out my conversation with DC Metro area wedding planner Noelle Ahmad-Snedegar in this blog post.
+Don’t just take my word for it, check out my conversation with DC Metro area wedding planner Noelle Ahmad-Snedegar.

 Let me repeat, wedding planners are NOT just for large weddings.
 They can help with any size wedding even down to a two-person elopement.
 Now more than ever, with the unpredictability of wedding planning, these planners are needed to juggle all the details.
 A wedding planner can help with all things from venue options, vendors, to styling, and so much more!